BAE Systems Maritime – Naval Ships: VT Group exit

 At the time of BVT's creation, VT Group was expected to eventually sell its minority share to BAE Systems through a put option, but not within three years.
 However, on 28 January 2009 VT Group announced its intention to sell its share.
 VT Group's put option valued its share at a minimum of £380 million subject to conditions; however it received £346 million after various payments to BAE.
 In addition, VT Group agreed to pay £43 million compensation to BVT for cost overruns on contracts with Trinidad & Tobago and Oman that BVT had inherited from VT Shipbuilding.
 VT Group's net proceeds from the sale of its share in BVT to BAE Systems were therefore £303 million.

 Products and services

 Aircraft carriers and amphibious assault ships

 BAE Systems Maritime is undertaking a majority of the workload for the two Queen Elizabeth-class aircraft carriers, the first of which was floated off in July 2014 and is now in commission.
-The second is now undergoing sea trials.
-As part of the Aircraft Carrier Alliance, Thales and Babcock are also involved in the project.
-The company's shipyards have previously had experience of constructing large amphibious assault ships, including the Ocean-class LPH, the Albion-class LPD and the Bay-class LSD(A)s.
+As part of the Aircraft Carrier Alliance, Thales and Babcock were also involved in the project.
+The company's shipyards also constructed large amphibious assault ships, including the Ocean-class LPH, the Albion-class LPD and the Bay-class LSD(A)s.